Your gateway to a wide range of online information resources

 To enrich the study experience of our students, the Open University Library subscribes to a wide range of third-party content online such as ebooks, journals and videos.
 The platforms providing access and content itself are not under the control of The Open University and therefore may not meet the requirements of The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 No.952.

 The Open University Library is committed to improving the experience of students using these third-party resources and undertakes work to support this aim, as well as providing reasonable adjustments where the University assesses this is appropriate.
-More information is provided in the Accessibility statement for third-party subscription resources.
+More information is provided in the Accessibility statement for third-party subscription resources, below.

 Please contact us if you have any feedback about these resources.